ptmccarthy/wikimapper/README.md

-## WikiMapper: Tracks your navigation through Wikipedia articles.
+## WikiMapper: A Chrome extension to map your Wikipedia navigation.